gravitional/note-on-physics/help.md/ubuntu-1.md

 list is somewhat similar to `dpkg-query --list` in that it can display a list of packages satisfying certain criteria.

 It supports glob(7) patterns for matching package names as well as options to list installed (`--installed`), upgradeable (`--upgradeable`) or all available (`--all-versions`) versions.

+另外也可以用`whereis`

+`whereis` - locate the binary, source, and manual page files for a command

 ### grep 过滤输出